Accessibility

 If you find an interaction that does not work with your assistive technology, please tell us — we want to hear about it.

 If any part of VineSeat creates a barrier for you, you can also reach a partner directly.
 Each partner detail page lists the winery’s phone number, email, and address.
-Partners are required to honor the published price for direct bookings made on the same day; if you encounter resistance, write to us at accessibility@vineseat.com and we will help.
+If you’d prefer to book by phone or email and run into any difficulty, write to us at accessibility@vineseat.comand we’ll help arrange your reservation at the price shown on VineSeat.

 You can also email support@vineseat.com and we will book on your behalf at no additional charge.